FollyMaddy/retropieXstation/README.md

 retropieXstation.py is a simple project to run allmost all ROMS of RetroPie from your windows desktop enviroment (X).

+dependancies :

+This program only works if RetroPie is installed on your computer.

+Also make sure you have installed the desired python-modules.

+How to run :

+Make the program executable, dubbleclick and choose open in terminal.

+You can run it also directly from the terminal with : python retropieXstation.py

+Or run it from the terminal with : ./retropieXstation.py

 # retropieXstation-800x600.py
 Use :